-The forearm consists of two bones:
+The forearm consists of 2 bones:

 A forearm fracture is caused by trauma to the bone.
-Trauma includes:
+Trauma may include:

-The doctor will ask about your symptoms, your physical activity, and how the injury occurred.
-The doctor will examine the injured area.
+You will be asked about your symptoms, your physical activity, and how the injury occurred.
+The injured area will be examined.

 American Orthopaedic Society for Sports Medicine